sara-ouafi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-readme file
-> My name is betty
+readme file, My name is betty for alx school and its my first operation about shell permissions